Rituraj2610/Ecommerce-Spring-Boot/README.md

 ---

-## Frontend
+## Frontend and API List
 - The frontend for this project is available on GitHub.
+Api Lists are available in Readme.md of frontend.
 It provides a user-friendly interface for buyers, sellers, and admins.

   [Frontend Repository](https://github.com/Rituraj2610/Frontend-Ecommerce)